vytasrgl/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 Debugging generally requires use of some :xxxx commands.
 I don't always remember them all, so at times I might simply say

 ## `:commands`
+to get a list of the commands and a rough description.
 ```
 :commands
 ```

-to get a list of the commands and a rough description.
+the above : statement show the list:
 ```

 ---- Debugging commands -
 :do        - Execute the arguments as an output stream, e.g., invoke a function, set variables, etc
 :silent    - toggle silent - dont show outputs